 - Banded mongoose (Mungos mungo)

-Of these the banded mongoose are very common in Queen Elizabeth National Park’s Mweya Peninsular.
+Of these, the banded mongoose is very common in Queen Elizabeth National Park’s Mweya Peninsular.

 Otters are small aquatic carnivorous animals in the subfamily Lutrinae.
 Otters have long, slim bodies and relatively short limbs.

-Their most striking anatomical features are the powerful webbed feet used to swim, and their seal-like abilities holding breath underwater.
+Their most striking anatomical features are the powerful webbed feet used to swim, and their seal-like abilities to hold breath underwater.

 Most have sharp claws on their feet and all except the sea otter have long, muscular tails.